TriPlaneNet: An Encoder for EG3D Inversion: Experiments

 Both our method and optimization- and encoder-based baselines can be decomposed into two stages: estimating the latent code and the delta for the generator parameters.
 In Fig.~\ref{analysis:fig}, we show how combining these steps, each performed either by optimization (opt.) or an encoder (pred.), influences the inversion behavior.

-$\mathcal{W}+$ opt. is performed per single image and, while it is capable of reconstructing the face in the same view, it doesn't account for 3D geometry due to the lack of the supervision from other views.
-As a result, we observe skewed rendering from a novel view.
-Accordingly, this is also the main reason why the consistency breaks with the PTI = ($\mathcal{W}+$ opt. + EG3D params opt.) method.
-Interestingly, tri-plane prediction, performed on top of $\mathcal{W}+$ opt., can alleviate the damage to the geometry caused by $\mathcal{W}+$ opt.
+$\mathcal{W}+$ opt. inverts a single image and cannot account for 3D geometry due to the lack of supervision from other views, which results in incorrectly stretched geometry.
+Accordingly, the same happens with PTI = ($\mathcal{W}+$ opt. + EG3D params opt.) method.
+Interestingly, tri-plane prediction, applied on top of $\mathcal{W}+$ opt., can alleviate the damage to the geometry caused by $\mathcal{W}+$ opt.

-$\mathcal{W}+$ pred. by a pSp encoder, on the contrary, introduces more consistent geometry, since it was trained to reconstruct images from arbitrary views.
-At the same time, the rendering quality in the same view is marginally worse than PTI.
-Applying the PTI's second step (EG3D params opt.) helps improve it significantly, however, it incorrectly modifies head proportions, similar to the $\mathcal{W}+$ opt. behavior.
-To investigate this effect further, instead of optimizing EG3D parameters after $\mathcal{W}+$ pred., we try optimizing the tri-plane offsets directly, and this fully cancels the deterioration of geometry while preserving high fidelity in the same view.
-Since both EG3D params opt. and tri-plane opt. are performed for a single image (i.e.~without multi-view supervision during training), this may indicate that offsetting the tri-planes is more spatially restrictive and thus stable.
-Our method reduces the artifacts observed with $\mathcal{W}+$ pred. + tri-plane opt. by utilizing an encoder for tri-plane offsets.
+$\mathcal{W}+$ pred. by a pSp encoder, on the contrary, embeds the head in 3D more plausibly due to the supervision from images under different poses during training.
+At the same time, the same-view quality is marginally worse than PTI.
+Applying the PTI's second step (EG3D params opt.) helps improve it significantly; however, it incorrectly modifies head proportions, similar to the $\mathcal{W}+$ opt. behavior.
+To investigate this effect further, instead of optimizing EG3D parameters after $\mathcal{W}+$ pred., we try optimizing the tri-plane offsets directly, and this fully cancels the incorrect stretching of geometry while preserving high fidelity in the same view.
+Since both EG3D params opt. and tri-plane opt. are performed for a single image (i.e.~without multi-pose supervision during training), this may indicate that offsetting the tri-planes is more spatially restrictive and thus stable.
+Therefore, we base our method on directly leveraging the tri-plane representation.

+We further improve the checkerboard artifacts in novel view, noticeable for tri-plane opt., by tri-plane prediction, and improve the embedding in 3D space by a symmetric prior.